-Item 5.
-Other Events and Required Regulation FD Disclosure.
+Item 8.01.
+Other Events.

-The Interpublic Group of Companies (the "Company" or "Interpublic") is filing this report to reclassify certain financial information for changes in accounting for reportable segments that occurred in the first quarter of 2004.
+The Interpublic Group of Companies (the "Company" or "Interpublic") is filing this report to reclassify certain financial information for changes in accounting for reportable segments that occurred in the second quarter of 2004 (the "Reclassification").
 This report reclassifies certain financial information for each of the three years in the period ended December 31, 2003.
-Such information is contained in Exhibit 99.1 to this report.
+Such information is contained in Exhibit 99.1 to this report, which is incorporated by reference herein.